December24 , 2025

 Quotable Quotes

 The essence of this conference was beautifully summed up by Dr. David Frawley and Swami Dayananda Saraswati.
 Dr. Frawley emphasized, “You don’t belong to any religion, but rather all religions belong to you.”
-Swami Dayananda said, “Dharma is nothing but common-sense value structure for harmonious co-existence.
-We don’t need preachers (for that), we need teachers… there won’t be any need for ‘salvation’, ‘reconciliation’ or ‘peace’ if you don’t disturb people.”
+Swami Dayananda said, “Dharma is nothing but a common-sense value structure for harmonious co-existence.
+We don’t need preachers (for that), we need teachers… there won’t be any need for ‘salvation’, ‘reconciliation’, or ‘peace’ if you don’t disturb people.”
 At the end, he asked people to repeat after him: “A ‘value’ is a ‘value’ when the value of ‘value’ is valuable to me.”

 Youth Did It